 A small department store in Kilkenny Ireland, 2002

 I decided to start trying to find out what the union could do.
 We had a union, and paid dues.
-We had no shop steward, though, ever since the previous one had gone out pregnant.
-And without a shop steward, we had no representation.
-So I volunteered.
-I mean, yeah, we had to have a vote; but nobody else tried.
+But we had no shop steward, since the previous one had gotten pregnant, and without a shop steward, we had no representation.
+I volunteered.
+We voted; but nobody else tried.

-It was a good idea.
-Well, it would have been.
+It would have been a good idea, had I been a legal resident.
 I wasn't thinking too clearly.
 Not that it matters now.
 Every job has its end....

-The manager called me into his office one day and asked me if I had a work permit.
+The manager called me into his office on a Friday, end of the day, to ask me if I had a work permit.
 He told me that Dublin wanted to know.